Jarkkohei/nestjs-intro/README.md

 ## nestjs-intro

-Youtube Channel - Academind - Learn Nest.js from Scratch by building an API -course project
+Basic CRUD example for products from Youtube Channel - Academind - Learn Nest.js from Scratch by building an API -course

 ## Install